Skip to content

 What to Do When You Feel Unprepared

-Okay, real talk time.
-Sometimes we procrastinate.
+Real talk: sometimes we procrastinate.
 Sometimes life happens.
 Sometimes you genuinely tried your best and still don’t feel ready.
-What then?

 “God, I’m going to be real with You—I didn’t prepare as well as I should have.
 I messed up.
 But I’m asking for Your mercy and grace right now.
 Help me do my best with what I know.
 Give me focus and clarity.
 And help me learn from this for next time.
 Thank You for loving me even when I make mistakes.
 In Jesus’ name, Amen!”